GStreamer/gstreamer/markdown/contribute/index.md

 from git, a local commit hook will be installed that checks if your commit conforms to the required style (also using GNU indent).

+Different versions of GNU indent may occasionally yield slightly different indentations.
+If that happens, please ignore any indentation changes in sections of code that your patch does not touch.
+You can do that by staging changes selectively via `git add -p`.
+You can bypass the local indentation check hook by using `git commit -n`, but it will still be checked again later when you submit your changes through GitLab for merging.

 [gst-indent]: https://gitlab.freedesktop.org/gstreamer/gstreamer/tree/master/tools/gst-indent
 [create-mr]: https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html